yanghuabei/git-study/README.md

 I a line2.

-I will be modified by two branch!
+I will be modified by two branch branch!

 It may be a interesting thing!